 If you qualify for accommodations because of a disability, please submit your accommodation letter from Disability Services to your faculty member in a timely manner so that your needs can be addressed.
 Disability Services determines accommodations based on documented disabilities in the academic environment.
 Information on requesting accommodations is located on the Disability Services website.
-Contact Disability Services at 303-492-8671 or dsinfo@colorado.edu for further assistance.
+Contact Disability Services at 303-492-8671 or DSinfo@colorado.edu for further assistance.
 If you have a temporary medical condition, see Temporary Medical Conditions on the Disability Services website.

-If you have a required medical isolation for which you require adjustment, contact me via email at zax@colorado.edu as soon as possible.
+If you have a temporary illness, injury or required medical isolation for which you require adjustment, follow the appropriate instructions in the syllabus.